 I offer the webcam service through www.Zoom.com, a secure online platform and can be arranged at a time that works for you.
 I will send you a link to the appointment in advance of the session.
 You need a stable internet connection and laptop, iPad or phone with camera and microphone to allow us to see and hear each other.
 You don’t need to download the Zoom app.

-Following the initial no-obligation chat of about 15 minutes, each regular session is for 50 minutes.
+Following the introductory no-obligation chat of about 15 minutes, each regular session is for 50 minutes.
 I offer online therapy at the same rates as in-person counselling.
 Payment for these services is through bank transfer prior to the session.
 I will send payment details to you individually.

 Please note that online counselling is not appropriate if you are in acute distress or crisis.
-If this is the case, you might like to consider the Walking and Talking therapy option for side by side in-person therapy in the open air.
-Alternatively I advise you to contact:
+If this is the case, I advise you to contact:

 - your GP